 The disting EX runs one single mode algorithm at a time.
-Switching algorithms is done via the Algorithms menu.
+Switching algorithms is done via the Algorithms menu (see above for basic information on using the menus).

 There are two fundamental elements that define a single algorithm's operation, the preset and the mapping.